bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/boost-material.md

 ## Optimizer

 In order to increase `this.productionMult`, we need to buy boost materials.
-The problem is how much we should buy each material with a specific constraint of storage space.
+The problem is how much we should buy each material, given a specific constraint on storage space.

 Each boost material has a coefficient ("factor" in source code) and a base size (size for 1 unit in storage).